Vanishing theorems for linearly obstructed divisors: Non-effective divisors on blown-up projective space

-The strict transform after blowing-up the whole linear base locus is denoted by $\tilde{D}=D_{(\bar{r})}$.
-For a non-effective divisor $D$ we will call \emph{strict transform} the divisor $D_{(r)}$ (and $\tilde{D}=D_{(\bar{r})}$) defined as the formal sum of divisors given by \eqref{strict transform}.
-Moreover, for a non-effective divisor whenever $k_{I(r)}\geq 1$ by abuse of notation we will say that the cycle $L_{I(r)}$ is in the \emph{base locus} of $D$.
+For a non-effective divisor, whenever $I(r)\in\JJ^>$, we will say that the cycle $L_{I(r)}$ is \emph{contained in the base locus of} $D$.
+Moreover we will call \emph{strict transform} of $D$ the divisor $D_{(r)}$ (and $\tilde{D}=D_{(\bar{r})}$) defined as the formal sum of divisors given by